Dobhashi: Influence on Bengali

-This translates to: "The appropriate language for conversation between Mansingh and the Emperor are Arabic, Persian and Hindustani.
+This translates to: "The appropriate language for conversation between Mansingh and the Emperor are Arabic, Persian and Hindustani (especially in the Urdu form).
 I had studied these languages, and I could use them; but they are difficult for people to understand.
 They lack grace and juice (poetic quality).
 I have chosen, therefore, the Yāvanī-mixed (language)".
 The term "Yāvanī" literally referred to the Greeks, however was later repurposed to indicate Muslims.

 Literary culture

-Dobhashi literature is not considered to merely be the use of Persian loanwords in Bengali literature, but rather represents a phenomenon which developed much later, in the 17th century.
+Dobhashi literature is not considered to merely be the use of Persian loanwords in Bengali literature, but rather represents a phenomenon which developed much later, in the 18th century with the British Raj.
 Shah Faqir Gharibullah of Howrah is considered to be the pioneer of this new strand of Bengali literature, which actively utilised Perso-Arab vocabulary as opposed to only using established loanwords.
 He initiated the trend of Muslim puthis with the puthi Amir Hamza and his successors even transcribed his Bengali works using the Arabic script.
 Another notable example of the use of Arabic script is a late 19th-century Bengali theological work, which is now kept in the Bangladesh National Museum.

 Medieval tales of Persian origin such as Gul-e-Bakavali were being translated to Dobhashi and being popularised in Bengal.
 Dobhashi puthis about the latter tale were written by the likes of Munshi Ebadat Ali in 1840.
 Muhammad Fasih was also a renowned Dobhashi puthi writer who was known to have written a 30-quatrain chautisa (poetic genre using all letters of the alphabet) using Arabic letters, totalling 120 lines.

-The famous Bangladeshi academic, Wakil Ahmed, states that Jaiguner Puthi (Puthi of Jaigun), written by Syed Hamzah of Udna, Hooghley in 1797, is "one of the finest examples" of puthis in Dobhashi.
+The famous Bangladeshi academic, Wakil Ahmed, states that Jaiguner Puthi (Puthi of Jaigun), written by Syed Hamzah of Udna, Hugli-Chuchura in 1797, is "one of the finest examples" of puthis in Dobhashi.
 It took inspiration from earlier Bengali Muslim works such as Hanifar Digbijoy by Shah Barid Khan and Hanifar Lorai by Muhammad Khan (1724).
 Muhammad Khater was a late Dobhashi writer who wrote a puthi about ill-fated lovers in 1864, taking inspiration from the 16th century Bengali poet Dawlat Wazir Bahram Khan.